migalvowa/commission_calculator/README.md

-Before running this application, you need to install all required packages using the command:
+After uploading this repo locally, you need to install all required packages using the command in the project directory:

 ### `npm install`